kaisenlinux/manpages-dev/packages/ethtool.md

        -f --flash
               Write a firmware image to flash or other non-volatile memory on the device.

            file   Specifies the filename of the firmware image.
 The firmware must first be installed in one of the directories where the kernel firmware loader or  firmware  agent  will look, such as /lib/firmware.

            N      If  the device stores multiple firmware images in separate regions of non-volatile memory, this parameter may be used to specify which region is to be written.
-The  default is 0, requesting that all regions are written.
+The de‐ fault is 0, requesting that all regions are written.
 All other values are driver-dependent.

        -l --show-channels
               Queries the specified network device for the numbers of channels it has.
 A channel is an IRQ and the set of queues that can trigger that IRQ.